Internal Control Consists of Plans to (Select All That Apply.)

 Internal control plays a crucial role in the success and sustainability of any organisation.
 It consists of various key plans that work together to ensure efficiency, accuracy, and accountability in business operations.
 Let’s take a closer look at why internal control is important:

-7. Continuous Improvement: Internal controls are not static; they should be reviewed and updated regularly to adapt to changing business environments.
+- Continuous Improvement: Internal controls are not static; they should be analyzed and updated regularly to adapt to changing business environments.
 Through ongoing monitoring and evaluation, organisations can identify weaknesses in their control systems and implement necessary improvements to enhance overall effectiveness.

 In conclusion, internal control is vital for organisations as it helps manage risks, safeguard assets, ensure compliance, provide accurate financial reporting, improve operational efficiency, prevent fraud, and drive continuous improvement.
 By implementing robust internal control plans, businesses can create a solid foundation for success while maintaining trust with stakeholders.